 Mycoplasma pneumonia is a type of community-acquired pneumonia caused by the organism Mycoplasma pneumoniae.
+It is usually grouped under an atypical pneumonia.

 It is relatively common in the paediatric population where it is considered the most common community-acquired pneumonia in 5 to 20-year-olds (may account for 40% of such cases 7).
 It may account for 10-15% of community-acquired pneumonia in adults.
 In adults, mycoplasma can rarely result in a bronchiolitis without giving a pneumonia.